A threatened abortion is vaginal bleeding that occurs in the first 20 weeks of pregnancy and is sometimes accompanied by abdominal cramps.

 - avoiding exposure to toxic chemicals or harsh cleaning solutions

-- promptly treating any infections that occur
+- promptly treating any viral or bacterial infections that occur

 - taking prenatal vitamins, such as folic acid

 - exercising at least 2 hours a week